buildo/avenger/docs/introduction/Motivation.md

 Users who decide to offload a big chunk of state management to avenger should benefit in:
 * reducing complexity of their data-fetching layer
 * reduce the need for any other cache on their clients
-* have a conceptually clear declarative api for retrieving data (possibly asynchronously)
+* have a conceptually clear declarative api for retrieving data, possibly in an asynchronous way